007revad/Synology_HDD_db/README.md

 * Checks that M.2 volume support is enabled (on models that have M.2 slots or PCIe slots).
 * Enables creating M.2 storage pools and volumes from within Storage Manager in DSM 7.2 and later **(newer models only?)**.
     * Including M.2 drives in PCIe adaptor cards like M2D20, M2D18, M2D17 and E10M20-T1 for DSM 7.2 and above **(schedule the script to run boot)**.
+* Optionally update IronWolf Health Monitor to v2.5.1 to support recent model IronWolf and IronWolf Pro drives. **(NAS with x86_64 CPUs only)**
 * Makes DSM recheck disk compatibility so rebooting is not needed if you don't have M.2 drives (DSM 7 only).
     * **If you have M.2 drives you may need to reboot.**
     * Reminds you that you may need to reboot the Synology after running the script.